leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 ## Integrating a non-Bitcoin-derived coin

-It will be most likely be challenging to integrate a coin not derived from Bitcoin but we are eager to see if it's possible.
+It will be most likely be challenging to integrate a coin not derived from Bitcoin source code but we are eager to see if it's possible.
 The currently available 0.11 and 0.15 header files can be used if the project is in C++ but if the coin is written in another language then those header files must be ported to that language first.

+If your coin reimplements Bitcoin protocol from scratch, then it may still be compatible.
+Please join #developer on Komodo Discord to ask more questions.

 ## Adding some RPC methods

 You will need to add a few RPC methods to your coin so that will allow software to ask the node various questions about Merkle roots of Merkle roots (MoMs).
-Crosschain proofs are Merkle roots of MoMs and are called MoMoMs.
+Crosschain proofs are Merkle roots of MoMs and are called MoMoMs, this feature is still in development.

 ### calc\_MoM height MoMdepth